OAODEV/dev-cluster-script/README.md

 https://us-central1-lexical-cider-93918.cloudfunctions.net/<$function_name>
 ```

-Includes Dockerfile for container that calls deleteCluster and createCluster on `dev-playground` from cron daily at midnight CST.
-This intentionally doesn't do any authentication; you'll want to run it from inside another cluster, where the default service account will already be authorized.
+Includes Dockerfile for container that calls deleteCluster and createCluster on `playground` in a shell script, and a Kubernetes CronJob resources to run that job daily at midnight CST.
+This intentionally doesn't do any authentication; the k8s job will run as the default service account and will already be authorized.